Visitor

 mad enough to jump our apportioned pasture

-for the chance at that sour-sweet crunch.
+for a chance at that sour-sweet crunch.

 Comments